open-cogsci/osdoc/content/notes/RE-0.27.4.md

 permalink: /0.27.4/
 ---

-OpenSesame 0.27.4 is the fourth maintenance release in the 0.27 'Frisky Freud' series, and was released on July 9 2013.
+OpenSesame 0.27.4 is the fourth maintenance release in the 0.27 'Frisky Freud' series, and was released on September 13 2013.
 If you are upgrading from 0.26, please read the [0.27 release notes][].

 New features and enhancements: